MateiMoraru/flappy-bird-ai/README.md

 # Flappy Bird AI

 ## Description
-Using the library `pygame`, I've recreated the game `Flappy bird`, keeping the core mechanics the same as in the original, but altering the bird functionality by giving the bird an actual brain.
+Using the library `pygame`, I've recreated the game `Flappy bird`, keeping the core mechanics the same as in the original, but altering the bird functionality by giving it a virtual brain.

 ### The brain
-The birds' brains work by trying to imitate real life neuron connections in the brain, using the branch of `Machine Learning` called `Neural Networks` ([More Information](https://www.ibm.com/topics/neural-networks)).
+The birds' brains work by trying to imitate real life neuron connections, using the branch of `Machine Learning` called `Neural Networks` ([More Information](https://www.ibm.com/topics/neural-networks)).

 #### How do they work?
 They take 3 inputs from the game environment (input layer):